A Reduction-Based Framework for Conservative Bandits and Reinforcement Learning: Details about Bandits and RL

 This paper studies online sequential decision making problems such as bandits and reinforcement learning (RL) subject to a conservative constraint.
 Specifically, the agent is given a reliable \emph{baseline policy} that may not be optimal but still satisfactory.
 In conservative bandits and RL, the agent is asked to perform nearly as well (or better) as the baseline policy at all time.
-This setting is a natural formalization of many real-world problems such as digital marketing, healthcare, finance, etc. For example, a company may want to explore new strategies to maximize profit while simultaneously maintaining profit above a fixed baseline at any time.
+This setting is a natural formalization of many real-world problems such as digital marketing, healthcare, finance, etc. For example, a company may want to explore new strategies to maximize profit while simultaneously maintaining profit above a fixed baseline at any time, in order not to be bankrupted.
 See~\citep{wu2016conservative} for more discussions on the motivation of the conservative constraint.

+Analogously to the non-conservative case, conservative bandit/RL problems also require us to balance exploration and exploitation carefully.
+Meanwhile, to ensure the obtained policies outperform the baseline policy, we need to provide a tractable approach to keep the exploration not too aggressive.
+Solving these two problems simultaneously is the key challenge in conservative bandits and RL.

-Existing work proposed provably efficient algorithms for different settings, including bandits~\citep{wu2016conservative,kazerouni2016conservative,garcelon2020improved,Katariya2019interleaving,zhang2019contextual,du2020onesizefitsall,wang2021conservative} and tabular RL~\citep{garcelon2020conservative}.
-On the other hand, a lower bound exists only for the multi-armed bandit setting~\citep{wu2016conservative} and it illustrates the specific difficulties introduced by the conservative constraint compared to the non-conservative classical setting.
+Existing work proposed algorithms for different settings, including bandits~\citep{wu2016conservative,kazerouni2016conservative,garcelon2020improved,Katariya2019interleaving,zhang2019contextual,du2020onesizefitsall,wang2021conservative} and tabular RL~\citep{garcelon2020conservative}.
+However, lower bound exists only for the multi-armed bandit (MAB) setting ~\citep{wu2016conservative}, and there is no lower bound for other widely-adopted settings, such as linear bandits, tabular Markov Decision Process (MDP) and low-rank MDP.
 In Section~\ref{sec:rel}, we provide a more detailed discussion of the related work.

 For each of the different settings considered in the literature (i.e., multi-armed bandits, linear bandits, tabular MDPs), existing approaches rely on ad-hoc algorithm design and analysis of the trade-off between the setting-specific regret analysis and the conservative constraint.
-Furthermore, it is hard to argue about the optimality of the proposed algorithms because it would require clever constructions of the hard instances to prove the non-trivial regret lower bounds under the conservative constraint.\footnote{ We refer non-trivial regret lower bounds to lower bounds that have terms related to the conservative constraints.
-Note existing lower bounds in the non-conservative setting still hold in the conservative setting. }
+Furthermore, it is hard to argue about the optimality of the proposed algorithms because it would require clever constructions of the hard instances to prove the non-trivial regret lower bounds under the conservative constraint.